trungvuh/Jumping-Corgi/proposal.md

 ## Day 2:

-  * Create fake Corgi.
-Handle Corgi's movement based on mouse movement.
+  * Create fake Shiba.
+Handle Shiba's movement based on mouse movement.
-  * Handle collision between Corgi and seesaw, and Corgi and items.
+  * Handle collision between Shiba and seesaw, and Shiba and items.

 ## Day 3:

   * Handle updating score and health bar.
-  * Animation for Corgi from sprite sheet.
+  * Animation for Shiba from sprite sheet.

 ## Day 4: